AIR-DISCOVER/ICRA2024-Sim2Real-AXS/README.md

 </div>

 The Server is the Docker image of AXS environment configured by the organizing committee.
-In a simulation environment, Server will provide teams with robot models and competition venues. **The Game Field module includes items such as Site diagram, Tableware， Microwave and Cabinet, etc** The Robot module includes: data interface of the sensor and control interface of the actuator.
+In a simulation environment, Server will provide teams with robot models and competition venues. **The Game Field module includes items such as Site diagram, Tableware, Microwave and Cabinet, etc** The Robot module includes: data interface of the sensor and control interface of the actuator.
 For detailed interface instructions, **refer to the official Tutorial document**.

 Client is a hardware resource that simulates the control of AIRBOT robots, and is here used as a separate packaged Docker image of the competition task.
 The team can call the interface provided in the Server image to develop the algorithm of the competition task in the Client image.
 The User module includes the Demo program provided by the organizing committee and the functional modules that the participating teams need to develop.
 The System module includes the monitoring system, Log system and communication system of the referee system.
 The System module has a higher process priority than the User module.

-If you are new to Linux: You may find it helpful to first do a quick tutorial on common command line tools for linux.
-A good one is **here(link)**.

-Hardware requirements :nvidia GPU 2070+ and 8G+ video memory can better support Sim2Real environment.
+Hardware requirements :nvidia GPU 2070+ and 8G+ video memory can better support Simulation environment.

 Ubuntu 20.04 or later supports a more convenient experience when needed.

 ## Core (ROS Master)